felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Ultimately, the format you use to review your books doesn't matter.
 It can be a website like me, a fresh page in your notebook, a Word document, an email, a spreadsheet, etc. If you use _your_ words to write about the subject you read about, you will do fine.
-The easiest it is for you to access that information once you're done, the better.
+The easier it is for you to access that information once you're done, the better.

 That's it, really!
 However, since I am very passionate about this